StachRedeker/Automatic-Cache-Flusher-for-W3-Total-Cache/README.md

 ### When you need this plugin

-You need this plugin if you are looking for a simple, no-code solution for preventing cache conflicts with W3 Total Cache after a plugin update.
+You need this plugin if you are looking for a simple, no-code solution for preventing cache conflicts with W3 Total Cache after a plugin, theme, core, or translation update.

 ### When you do not need this plugin